batocera-linux/batocera.linux/batocera-Changelog.md

 	- RPi4 will also use XWayaland - v22.1.7
 		- Removed 'redream' emulator which fails under wayland
 - Light gun support for GUN4IR (was partial in v35)
+- RG552 updated to kernel 6.1 (Thanks Maccraft123 and brooksytech)
+- RG552 adding mesa3d and wayland support
 ### Updated
 - pcsx2 to v1.7.3292
 - alsa to 1.2.8